Benjamin F. Shively: Congressional service

 He was elected as a Democrat to the Fiftieth, Fifty-first, and Fifty-second Congresses, serving from March 4, 1887, to March 4, 1893; he was not a candidate for renomination in 1892, and resumed the practice of law in South Bend.
-He was an unsuccessful Democratic candidate for Governor of Indiana in 1896, and was an unsuccessful candidate for election in 1906 to the Sixtieth Congress; in 1909 he was elected to the U.S. Senate, was reelected in 1914 and served from March 4, 1909, until his death.
+He was an unsuccessful Democratic candidate for Governor of Indiana in 1896 and was an unsuccessful candidate for election in 1906 to the Sixtieth Congress; in 1909 he was elected to the U.S. Senate and reelected in 1914 and served from March 4, 1909, until his death.
 While in the Senate he was chairman of the Committee on Pacific Railroads (Sixty-second Congress) and a member of the Committee on Pensions (Sixty-third and Sixty-fourth Congresses).

 Shively came to prominence in the Senate as chairman of the Committee on Foreign Relations.
 Shively personally advised President Woodrow Wilson on the situation in Mexico during the Mexican Revolution.
 Shively was a noted political ally and vocal supporter of the Wilson administration.